Ray Hill (American football): Miami Dolphins

 Hill was awarded to Miami Dolphins off waivers from the Buffalo Bills on November 19, 1998.
 Hill played in two regular season games and the first two postseason games of his career with the Dolphins.

 In 1999, Hill appeared in all 16 regular season games.
 Recording one tackle and a pass defense on defense.
 Hill finished sixth on the team with 14 tackles on special teams, where he also forced a fumble.
 Hill appeared in both playoff games following the 1999 season in a reserve role.

 Hill re-signed with the Dolphins as an exclusive rights free agent on May 5, 2000.
 During the 2000 season, Hill recorded seven special teams tackles (five solo and two assists), and one pass defensed, before being released by the Dolphins on October 25, 2000.

 Buffalo Bills

 On December 12, 2000, Hill returned to the Buffalo Bills as a free agent and saw action on special teams during the final five weeks of the season, recording four special teams tackles.
 After being granted free agency on March 1, 2001, Hill re-signed with the Bills and was waived on June 1, 2001.

 New England Patriots

 On June 11, 2001, Hill was claimed off waivers by the New England Patriots from the Bills.
 Hill suffered a leg injury on August 18, 2001, during a preseason game against the Carolina Panthers.
 On August 28, 2001, Hill was placed on injured reserve.

 Personal life

 Ray Hill resided in Allen, Texas as a Juvenile Case Manager until his death in 2015.

 Death

-Hill died on August 6, 2015, one day before his 40th birthday, after a lengthy battle with colon cancer.
+Hill died on August 6, 2015, one day before his 40th birthday, from colon cancer.